Best student cities in the world 2022

 - Boston, USA

 - Singapore, Singapore

 - Kyoto-Osaka-Kobe, Japan

 London gets top marks for its high-quality universities but also scores highly for student experience.
 If you fancy studying abroad, second-place Munich has top-notch 'desirability' as a city and is a lot cheaper than London.

 Interestingly, only two US cities appear in the top 20 – despite American universities dominating the QS ranking of universities by graduate employability.

-A lot of European cities placed towards the top of the table too, including Paris, Munich, Berlin, Zurich and Vienna – and you can even do a free Masters course in some of these!
+A lot of European cities placed towards the top of the table too, including Berlin, where you can do a free Masters course.

-Australia also did well in the city rankings, with Melbourne in third and Sydney in ninth.
+Australia also did well in the city rankings, with Melbourne in sixth and Sydney in eighth place.
 It scored particularly highly for having a diverse mix of students and strong desirability.

 Already a popular place for UK students to go and study, you can jump on the bandwagon by checking out this guide to studying in Australia.

 As you probably noticed, London and Edinburgh are the only UK cities to make the global top 20.
 But that doesn't mean they're the only cities in the country to be considered some of the best.